Simulations of inertial liquid-lens coalescence with the pseudopotential lattice Boltzmann method: Results and discussion

 The computational cost is extremely high if we simulate lenses with an initial height $H\sim 1000$.
 Therefore, to reduce computational cost, we initialize a spherical cap-shaped lens at the fluid interface with maximal height $H = 100$ and contact angles $\theta=43^{\circ},60^{\circ}$, respectively.
 We let the system equilibrate, then we mirror it to locate it next to the initial lens at a distance of $\sim 2$ lattice units. \figref{snap-2lenses-3d} shows the top-view of the coalescence process of two lenses obtained in our simulations.
 Similar to the side-views of the 2D simulations (\figref{snap-2lenses-2d}), the bridge connecting two lenses grows fast initially (\figref{3d-1}, (\figref{3d-2} and \figref{3d-3}).
 At a later stage, the lens retracts (\figref{3d-3}-\figref{3d-5}), followed by oscillations and finally relaxes to its equilibrium shape (\figref{3d-6}).

 In~\figref{height-3d}, we show the time evolution of the bridge height $h_0$ and radius $r_0$ for different contact angles $\theta=60^{\circ}$, $43^{\circ}$, respectively.
 The vertical height of the bridge grows faster with a larger contact angle, similar to what was observed in the $2D$ simulations (see \figref{h0-t-log}).
 Interestingly, the horizontal radius of the bridge grows at the same speed for both contact angles in the initial stage, which indicates that the bridge radius growth is not affected by the initial contact angle of the lenses, and the growth of the bridge radius is not a linear function of the growth of bridge height, in contrast to that observed in coalescing sessile droplets on a substrate.
 A possible explanation is that due to the no-slip boundary condition, the coalescence speed of sessile droplets on a substrate is relatively slow, giving sufficient time for the cross-section of the bridge to relax immediately to a spherical cap shape with a corresponding equilibrium contact angle.
-However, the coalescence speed of liquid lenses at a fluid-fluid interface is significantly faster, and the bridge height and radius grow in a non-coupled manner, resulting in a non-linear dependence of bridge radius and height growth.
+However, the coalescence speed of liquid lenses at a fluid-fluid interface is significantly faster, and the bridge height and radius grow in a non-coupled manner, resulting in a non-linear dependence of bridge radius and height growth. \revisedtext{Although our simulations were limited to contact angles of $\theta = 43^\circ$ and $60^\circ$ due to computational resource constraints, the initial growth of the bridge radius is expected to be independent of the contact angle across a wider range.
+This expectation is based on previous work, which shows that the growth of the width of coalescing lenses agrees with studies for freely suspended, respectively spherical droplets~\cite{Scheel2023}.
+If one considers a horizontal cross-section through the liquid lenses, their coalescence resembles that of freely suspended droplets with an effective contact angle of $90^{\circ}$.
+In this view, the contact angle observed in the vertical cross-section plays a negligible role in the initial stage.}